-- What is excess capital yield?
-ECY provides a deeper, more forward-looking view of the capital companies have to generate value in a variety of forms, including dividend growth, share repurchases, accretive mergers and acquisitions (M&A) and organic investment. - Does ECY work?
-Factor performance analysis shows that this approach has historically demonstrated a sustained, meaningful advantage - with less volatility than traditional metrics such as book yield, dividend yield and even free cash flow yield. - How can ECY be used?
-More than just a screen to be used by rigid, quantitatively focused strategies, ECY's components provide insights into what levers a company has at its disposal to drive future earnings.
+- Excess capital yield (ECY) provides a deeper, more forward-looking view of the capital companies have to generate value in a variety of forms. - Factor performance analysis shows that this approach has historically demonstrated a sustained, meaningful advantage - with less volatility than traditional valuation metrics. - ECY's components provide insights into what levers a company has at its disposal to drive future earnings.
 Skilled analysts can use these components to generate potential alpha.